-Ahead of Cine Latino‘s free screening this Saturday, LAB looks at Peru’s national contender for the Academy Awards, ‘Song Without a Name’ – an intimate retelling of a mother’s desperate search for her child.
+Peru’s national contender for the 2021 Academy Awards, ‘Song Without a Name’, is a sensitive retelling of a mother’s desperate search for her child.

 Peru’s official contender for the Oscars, Song Without A Name (Canción sin nombre) follows a young indigenous woman as she searches for her child, stolen at birth in a fake health clinic in Lima.
 Shot in black and white, in 4:3 aspect – reminiscent of old TV monitors and films – you’re transported in place and time back to Peru’s war-ravaged capital in the 1980s.
-As Andreas Roald, the film’s producer, outlined in a Q&A following a screening at the Everyman Muswell Hill, this simple form allows the characters’ stories and perspectives to take centre stage.
+As Andreas Roald, the film’s producer, outlines, this simple form allows the characters’ stories and perspectives to take centre stage.